You need cleanse and exfoliate. These steps AREN’T optional.

-We all need to both cleanse and exfoliate.
 Why not buy an exfoliating cleanser and do both at the same time?
+It’ll save you money and time in the evening, right?

 There are two types of cleansing exfoliants: physical and chemical.
 One of them doesn’t work.
-The other one does, but it’s not that good for the skin.
-Here’s what I mean.Don't bother with exfoliating cleansers.
-They just don't work that well.
+The other one does, but it’s not that good for your skin.

 Chemical exfoliants dissolve the glue that holds skin cells together, allowing them to slough off.
 The most common types of chemical exfoliants are:

-- Glycolic acid: it also hydrate skin and stimulate collagen production, so it’s perfect for dry and sun-damaged skin.
+- Glycolic acid: It also hydrates skin and (in high doses) stimulates collagen production, so it’s perfect for dry and sun-damaged skin.

-- Salicylic acid: can exfoliate the pores from within and treat breakouts, so it’s ideal for oily skin.
+- Salicylic acid: It exfoliates pores from within and treat breakouts, so it’s ideal for oily skin.

 Related: Why I Prefer Chemical Exfoliants